|The sternwheel steamboat Nettle Quill.|

 Feb.
 7, 1867 – Laura Ingalls Wilder, the author of 1935’s “Little House on the Prairie,” was born just north of Pepin, Wisc.

 Feb.
-7, 1885 – Nobel Prize-winning author Sinclair Lewis was born in Sauk Centre, Minn.
+7, 1885 – Sinclair Lewis, the first American to win the Noble Prize for literature, was born in Sauk Centre, Minnesota.

 Feb.
 7, 1895 – Monroe Masonic Chapter No. 4 held a regular convocation at 7:30 p.m. at Perdue Hill, Ala.